 How to use Victoza

 Victoza is administered using a pen and needle.
 It's injected subcutaneously (under the skin) once daily.
 Your doctor will guide you through the injection process the first time you use the medication.
-Detailed instructions are also provided with each Victoza pen package.
-An instructional video is also available for visual guidance.
+Detailed instructions are also provided with each Victoza pen package, and an instructional video is available for visual guidance.

 Using Victoza pens requires NEW compatible needles, which you'll attach before each dose.
 Victoza doesn't come with pen needles; these must be obtained separately from your local pharmacy.